JohannesSeikowsky/book_downloader/readme.md

 - open main.py in a text editor

-- scroll to very bottom, adjust example function to download the book you want.
+- scroll to bottom and adjust example function to download the book you want.

 - run program using Python2 | python main.py

-#### Book will be downloaded directly into the /book_downloader directory.
+#### The book will be downloaded directly into the /book_downloader directory you're in.